Skip to main content

 Turquoise mosaic swimming pool with loungers at Jintara Rehab Chiang Mai

-Exposure therapy, prolonged exposure, and Cognitive Processing Therapy (CPT)
+What Are Exposure Therapy and Cognitive Processing Therapy for Trauma.

 Exposure therapy can include imaginal exposure and in vivo exposure.
 This means working with trauma reminders in a planned way, not 'being thrown in.'